 Here are a few ways to entertain your inner circle as we face this crisis head on.
 Please check websites, social media channels or call the attractions below to learn their current hours of operation.

 We can all use a little Vitamin D right about now.
-There are hiking trails aplenty in and around Tempe with plenty of space for all.
 Hikers are encouraged to practice social distancing and access to some trails has been restricted to control crowds.
 See the press release from the City of Phoenix for more information about trail access.
 Visit our Tempe hiking blog to learn about some of our favorite local trails from “A” Mountain to South Mountain Park and Preserve.
-You can also try a trail that’s new to you, maybe at Camelback Mountain, Usery Mountain Regional Park, Tonto National Forest or Cave Creek Regional Park.
+You can also try a trail that’s new to you, maybe at Usery Mountain Regional Park, Tonto National Forest or Cave Creek Regional Park.
+Please note that facilities, such as bathrooms and drinking fountains, may not be accessible at this time.
+Be prepared and check in advance of your hiking outing.

-Another way to get outside is by planning a picnic.
 There are lots of green spaces in Tempe like Kiwanis Park, Daley Park and Tempe Beach Park.
 In fact, there are more than 50 parks in Tempe.
-There are social distancing rules in place in Tempe parks that have closed some amenities like ramadas, playgrounds, sport courts and dog parks.
+You can have a picnic with your quarantine buddies, just be sure to bring your own blanket.
+There are social distancing rules in place in Tempe parks that have closed some amenities like picnic tables, ramadas and playgrounds.
 See the City of Tempe COVID-19 page for information about safely using parks.

 And, if your sandwich making skills aren’t up to par, we highly recommend ordering delivery or curbside take out from one of Tempe’s restaurants.
 All small businesses can use our support to help them get through this difficult time.
 You can take your pick from all types of cuisine – tacos, falafel, burgers, salads, soups and lots of desserts from local bakeries.
 Visit our blog for a list of Tempe restaurants offering curbside service and delivery, organized by type of cuisine.